AkhilGovan/OttoDIY-Arduino/README.md

 # 1. Setting up the IDE
 Once you have downloaded the [Arduino IDE](https://www.arduino.cc/en/software), open the calibration.ino file.

 Now go to library manager (Sketch > Include Library > Manage Libraries) and download **OttoDIYLib** by Otto DIY.
 Or you can click the library icon on the left of the window.
-To confirm that you have downloaded it, complie the sketch using the 'tick' icon on the top left of the IDE.
-The code should complie without any errors.
+To confirm that you have downloaded it, compile the sketch using the 'tick' icon on the top left of the IDE: [tick icon](initialise/Compile.png) The code should compile without any errors.

 # 2. Uploading to the nano
 Once you have completed step 1, connect the otto's Arduino nano to your computer and select the board.